 Whether you want to join the ranks of ultralight backpackers or simply shed a few pounds from your backpack, you will benefit from reducing the base weight of your pack.
 Carrying less weight undoubtedly makes for a more comfortable hike.
 And a lighter load frees you to travel farther and faster, allowing you to see and do more in a shorter period of time.

-Ignore that old theory that you had to decide between carrying a light pack to be comfortable hiking or carrying a heavy pack to be comfortable camping.
-With the advancements in gear technology, it is easier than ever to enjoy the best of both worlds.
+With Hyperlite Mountain Gear you can ignore that old theory that you have to decide between carrying a light pack to be comfortable hiking, or carrying a heavy pack to be comfortable camping.
+Advancements in gear technology make it easier than ever to enjoy the best of both worlds.
 These days, you can lighten your load while still carrying everything you need to feel prepared and comfortable in the backcountry.
-This article examines some of the top ways to reduce your backpack’s weight.

 Start with “The Free Three”